apnadkarni/blt/doc/listview.rst

   to have the given value(s).  *Option* and *value* are described in the **item configure** operation.

-*pathName* **bbox** *itemName*
+*pathName* **bbox** *itemName* ?\ *switches* ... ?
   Returns of list of four numbers describing the bounding box of *itemName*.
-  The numbers represent the x and y root coordinates of two opposite corners of the box. *Item* may be a label, index, or tag, but may not represent more than one item.
+The numbers represent the x and y root coordinates of two opposite corners of the box. *Item* may be a label, index, or tag, but may not represent more than one item. *Switches* can be one of the
+  following:

+  **-root**
+    Return the bounding box coordinates in root screen coordinates instead of relative to the *listview* window.

 *pathName* **cget** *option*
   Returns the current value of the widget configuration option given by